 The Perks of HSBC World Elite

 For example, there is no foreign transaction fee even if you buy foreign exchange items online (e.g. shopping in US dollars).
 Normally the foreign transaction fee is charged and it is about a 2.5% charge built into what you think is the exchange.
+This will save me from exchanging money when I get to my destination and I can just simply charge expenses to my credit card without having to carry too much cash on me.

 Purchase Assurance and Extended Warranty Coverage is also available, though this is pretty standard with more premium cards.
 So if there’s loss, damage, or theft on what you purchased within 90 days, you can claim Purchase Protection.
 Also, for any warranties you have, HSBC will extend it for another year, though you have to purchase on the card to get these benefits.